 Garcia has also worked at several other newspapers, including The Santa Fe New Mexican, The Albuquerque Journal, The Kansas City Star and The Nashville Banner.

 Garcia is fluent in Spanish and has lived in many countries, including Mexico, Ecuador and The Czech Republic.
 She has photographed Gypsies in Prague, Day of the Dead in Oaxaca, Mexico, teenage mothers in Ecuador and markets in Morocco.
-Garcia currently lives in Chicago with her husband Alex, who is a Pulitzer Prize-winning photographer and photo columnist for The Chicago Tribune.
+Garcia currently lives in Chicago with her husband Alex, who is a Pulitzer Prize-winning photographer.